CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

 ### Configuration options

- To use the `LocalCatalog` instance you will at need to:
+ To use the `LocalCatalog` instance you will need to:
 - Specify the Catalog implementation (classpath) - `spark.cortex.catalog.local.dir`
 - Specify the local directory for the Catalog - `spark.cortex.catalog.impl`

-See [./config.md](./config.md#local-development) for more information on configuration options.
+(See [./config.md](./config.md#local-development) for more information on configuration options.)

 ### Local File Setup

-Below instructions are setting up a local catalog directory.
+Follow the instructions below to setup a local catalog directory.

-* Create a directory to contain all Cortex Resources -  `mkdir spec/`
+* Create a directory to contain all Cortex Resources -  `mkdir spec/`.
-* [Resources](#supported-resources) are defined in YAML files with only a single type of per file
-* Create a new file for each resource type you would like to load in the Catalog, e.g.
+* [Connections, Data Sources, and Profile Schemas](#supported-resources) are defined in YAML files with only a single type of per file.
+Create a new file for each resource type you would like to load in the Catalog, e.g.
     ```
     touch spec/datasources.yaml
     touch spec/connections.yaml
     touch spec/profileschemas.yaml
     ```
 * Define the resources in each file.
-The YAML representation expected by the `LocalCatalog` is not too dissimilar from the associated  [Cortex Fabric GraphQL API Reference](https://cognitivescale.github.io/cortex-fabric/docs/reference-guides/apis/#graphql-api) but there are general differences.
-The general pattern for representing each resource will be shown below with regard to `Connections`, but refer to the below sections for more information
+The YAML representation expected by the `LocalCatalog` is not dissimilar from the associated [Cortex Fabric GraphQL API Reference](https://cognitivescale.github.io/cortex-fabric/docs/reference-guides/apis/#graphql-api) but there are some differences.
+The general pattern for representing each resource is listed below, followed by an annotated example of a Connection.
-  - Each resource should include top level `apiVersion`, `kind`, `metadata`, and `spec` fields
+  - Include at the top level of each resource: `apiVersion`, `kind`, `metadata`, and `spec` fields.
-  - The `apiVersion` can be set to `cognitivescale.io/v1`
+  - Set `apiVersion` to `cognitivescale.io/v1`.
-  - The `kind` should be the name of the resource type - e.g. `Connection`, `DataSource`, `ProfileSchema`
+  - Set `kind` to the name of the resource type: `Connection`, `DataSource`, or `ProfileSchema`.
-  - The `name` of the resource should be defined in the `metadata` object
+  - Define the `name` of the resource in the `metadata` object.
-  - All other attributes should be listed in the `spec` object
+  - List all other attributes of the resource in the `spec` object.
   - Example:
   ```yaml
   # in spec/connections.yaml